-TRIP allows you to purchase transit and parking passes online so you can commute to and from work; they are not for business travel, for example, to use public transportation to attend a business meeting.
+Trip allows you to purchase transit and parking passes online so you can commute to and from work; they are not for business travel, for example, to use public transportation to attend a business meeting.

-The first \$125 of the cost of your transit and/or \$240 of your parking pass will be deducted from your pay before taxes are withheld.
-Any amount of your transit pass that exceeds \$125 or parking pass that exceeds \$240, as applicable, will be deducted from your pay after taxes are withheld.
+For 2013, the first \$245 of the cost of your transit and/or \$245 of your parking pass will be deducted from your pay before taxes are withheld.
+Any amount of your transit pass that exceeds \$245 or parking pass that exceeds \$245, as applicable, will be deducted from your pay after taxes are withheld.
+The 2013 limits are set by the IRS and may change in subsequent years.